Skip to yearly menu bar Skip to main content

 Abstract:

 Reinforcement Learning from Human Feedback (RLHF) is a powerful paradigm for aligning foundation models to human values and preferences.
 However, current RLHF techniques cannot account for the naturally occurring differences in individual human preferences across a diverse population.
-When these differences arise, traditional RLHF frameworks simply average over them, leading to inaccurate rewards and poor performance for minority groups.
-To address the need for pluralistic alignment, we develop a novel class of multi-modal RLHF methods.
-Our proposed techniques are based on a latent variable formulation - inferring a user-specific latent and learning reward models and policies conditioned on this latent without additional user-specific data.
+When these differences arise, traditional RLHF frameworks simply average over them, leading to inaccurate rewards and poor performance for individual subgroups.
+To address the need for pluralistic alignment, we develop a class of multimodal RLHF methods.
+Our proposed techniques are based on a latent variable formulation - inferring a novel user-specific latent and learning reward models and policies conditioned on this latent without additional user-specific data.
 While conceptually simple, we show that in practice, this reward modeling requires careful algorithmic considerations around model architecture and reward scaling.
-To empirically validate our proposed technique, we first show that it can provide a way to combat underspecification in simulated robotics problems, inferring and optimizing user-specific reward functions.
+To empirically validate our proposed technique, we first show that it can provide a way to combat underspecification in simulated control problems, inferring and optimizing user-specific reward functions.
 Next, we conduct experiments on pluralistic language datasets representing diverse user preferences and demonstrate improved reward function accuracy.
 We additionally show the benefits of this probabilistic framework in terms of measuring uncertainty, and actively learning user preferences.
 This work enables learning from diverse populations of users with divergent preferences, an important challenge that naturally occurs in problems from robot learning to foundation model alignment.

 Live content is unavailable.
 Log in and register to view live content